MTyson/terraagnostum/README.md

    git clone [https://github.com/your-username/terra-agnostum.git](https://github.com/your-username/terra-agnostum.git)
    cd terra-agnostum

-*"What your do, O Rama, know that it is nothing but pure consciousness."*
+*"O Rama, whatever your do, know that it is nothing but pure consciousness."*

 ---